 We chose the Lighthouse Writers’ poetry classes and workshops as our best overall pick because it offers an array of courses in different formats and has a variety of price points.
 The Contemporary Ode course at The Poetry Barn was our selection for best budget because of its cost and the additional benefit of flexibility since the course is self-paced.
 The Loft earned the title of best for writer's block because writers are given the feedback and tools they need to craft dynamic and memorable poems in whatever form they choose.

 What Are Online Poetry Classes?

 An online poetry class is a structured workshop or course where students read and discuss selected poems and written works, learn new approaches to craft, and use prompts, exercises, and feedback to create new work or revise previously written drafts.

 Online poetry classes or workshops generally cost anywhere from free to about $450.
 For instance, The Loft's pricing ranges from $189 for members to roughly $210 for nonmembers, while Lighthouse Writers ranges from approximately $25 to $355.

 What Types of Online Poetry Classes Are There?

 Online poetry classes or workshops can be synchronous, asynchronous, or a hybrid of synchronous/asynchronous.
 They can occur in one or two sessions or take place over a series of weeks.
 Most online poetry classes or workshops either take place on Zoom, Google Classroom, or WetInk.

+Olivia Waxman.
+"The First Native American U.S. Poet Laureate on How Poetry Can Counter Hate."
 Time.
-"The First Native American U.S. Poet Laureate on How Poetry Can Counter Hate."
-Accessed November 28, 2020.
+Accessed December 24, 2020.